 Take it from me, spend 5 minutes on this lightly sweetened, creamy, pumpkin spice – pumpkin containing! – latte on a cool and crisp fall morning and you’ll never go back!

-Start by adding pumpkin puree and pumpkin pie spice in a small saucepan over medium heat.
+Start by adding pumpkin puree and pumpkin pie spice to a small saucepan over medium heat.
 Stir and cook until the mixture is very fragrant, 30 seconds to 1 minute.

 No pumpkin pie spice?
 No problem!
 Mix up your own using a recipe like this one.